qmk/qmk_firmware/docs/feature_split_keyboard.md

 If you want to use I<sup>2</sup>C to communicate between halves, you will need a cable with at least 4 wires and 2x 4.7kΩ pull-up resistors.

+#### Considerations

+The most commonly used connection is a TRRS cable and jacks.
+These provide 4 wires, making them very useful for split keyboards, and are easy to find.

+However, since one of the wires carries VCC, this means that the boards are not hot pluggable.
+You should always disconnect the board from USB before unplugging and plugging in TRRS cables, or you can short the controller, or worse.

+Another option is to use phone cables (as in, old school RJ-11/RJ-14 cables).
+Make sure that you use one that actually supports 4 wires/lanes.

+However, USB cables, SATA cables, and even just 4 wires have been known to be used for communication between the controllers.

+!> Using USB Cables for communication between the controllers works just fine.
+But you could plug in a normal USB cable here and short out the keyboard, depending on how it's wired.
+We would not recommend using USB cables for communication, for this reason.

 ### Serial Wiring